-Their very best in town, where they show a pleasing willingness to switch off the engine and use battery power.
+Both are at their very best in town, where they show a pleasing willingness to switch off the engine and use battery power wherever possible.

 As we’ve mentioned, the doors on the Corolla open up a long way to let you get in and out easily.
 In some cars, opening the door fully can place the handle annoyingly out of reach when you’re in the driver’s seat.
 Not here, as the handle is right at the front of the door.
 Thoughtful.